tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 You can connect individual blocks by dragging an output port from one block to the input port of another block.

-You can also quickly create new blocks that are connected to other blocks by selecting the **+** in a block's output port.
+You can quickly create new blocks that are automatically connected to another blocks by selecting the **+** on a block's output port.
 This opens the block list, just like when you click **Add Block**, but the new block will be automatically connected to the previous one.

+It's easy to duplicate a block, too.
+Select it and press Cmd-D.

 To disconnect blocks, select the connector between them and press Delete.
 Likewise, to delete a block, select it and press Delete.